We have visited and hiked an inordinate number of volcanos on our travels.

 TIP: If you choose to book a group tour or private guide, ensure that the entrance tickets are included in the cost.
 If not, you will be required to pre-purchase your tickets from the official Vesuvius National Park site and present them prior to beginning the hike.

-We also used My Day Trip to travel from Pompei back to Naples, stopping at the underrated and unbelievable archeological site of Herculaneum along the way.
+We also used Day Trip to travel from Pompei back to Naples, stopping at the underrated and unbelievable archeological site of Herculaneum along the way.
 To learn more about the archeological site of Herculaneum, read: Visiting the Secret Wonders of Herculaneum.

 Hiking Mount Vesuvius: How to Book a Ticket